 Finance is the study and practice of making decisions involving money in a variety of contexts.
+Finance is studied so that people can allocate their scarce resources over time under conditions of uncertainty.
 Through the finance major, students will gain an understanding of the principles of financial management, including investment and portfolio management, financial markets and institutions, and financial theory and practice.

 Human resource management requires attracting, developing, and maintaining an effective workforce within an organization.
 Human resource management professionals forecast human resource needs and recruit and select individuals to match job needs.
 They also develop training programs, performance appraisal procedures, and compensation systems.